mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Density prop

 The vertical density of the data grid can be set using the `density` prop.
-Regardless of its setting, the `density` prop will respect values provided using the `rowHeight` or `headerHeight` props.
+The `density` prop applies the values determined by the `rowHeight` and `headerHeight` props, if supplied.
+The user can override this setting with the toolbar density selector, if provided.

 {{"demo": "pages/components/data-grid/rendering/DensitySelectorSmallGrid.js", "bg": "inline"}}